ClusterCockpit/cc-metric-collector/receivers/redfishReceiver.md

 Per redfish device settings:

-- `hostname`: hostname the redfish service belongs to
+- `host_list`: List of hosts with the same client configuration